-Please retain this for your records
+\\Please retain this for your records\\

-shipping or pickup dat purchased: e is the day we ship, your trees will arrive a few days later!
+Selected shi Seedlings p pping or pickup urchased: date "Remember, this is the day we ship, your trees will arrive a few days later!

 Quantity Species Quantity Species

-=
+-

-Your cancelled check is your seedling order confirmation.
-Please call if you need further confirmation of your order.
+\\Your cancelled check is your seedling order confirmation.\\ Please call if you need further confirmation of your order.

-No refunds for orders cancelled after March 1, 2010.
-All cancelled orders are subject to a 20% restocking charge.
+\\No refunds for orders cancelled after March 1, 2011.\\ All cancelled orders are subject to a 20% restocking charge.